Principal Life Insurance Review

 Limitations in Online System

 The online portal is user-friendly and allows you to make policy payments and manage your account.
 It does not, however, update or change your designated beneficiary or cancel your policy.

 Similarly, after your death, your beneficiary is required to file a claim over the phone, as there is no option available to do it online.

 The company takes your family medical history into account while determining your insurability.

-If your family has a history of diabetes, heart disease, and cancer – especially if one or more members of your extended family have died as a result of a stroke, heart disease, or cancer – you might find it difficult to qualify for the lowest risk class.
+If your family has a history of diabetes, heart disease, and cancer – especially if one or more members of your extended family have died as a result of a stroke, heart disease, or cancer – you might find it difficult to qualify for preferred plus rates.